alasdairforsythe/tokenmonster/training/README.md

 ## Train vocabulary

-This is the main stage of vocabulary generation.
+`trainvocab` trains the vocabulary on the tokens produced by `getalltokens`.
 Unlike `getalltokens` this process uses very little RAM, but it does take a long time.
 On 8 threads, it'll take between 12-24 hours to generate a final vocabulary.
-There is a `-fast` option that will produce a lower-quality vocabulary in about an hour, which is intended for testing the viability of a vocabulary before doing the full training.
+There is a `-fast` option that will produce a slightly less optimal vocabulary in about an hour, which is intended for testing the viability of a vocabulary before doing the full training.

 ```
 Usage of ./trainvocab: